 ECSS-E-ST-20_0020105

-The solar array shall be designed to meet the average power demand in each mission phase (including battery recharge power) during operational life with the string loss tolerance defined by the customer.
+The solar array shall be specified to provide the requested power and ensure the energy balance in each mission phase during operational life including any string loss tolerance defined by the customer, spacecraft charging effects and worst case conditions.

 1 The solar array is designed to be single-failure tolerant at string level.

-2 In order to meet the solar array reliability requirements, the impact of other loss factors may lead to the addition of other spare strings.
+2 In order to meet the solar array reliability requirements, the impact of other loss factors can lead to the addition of other spare strings.

+3 The computation of the energy balance is a typical task for the large system integrator based on defined power points expressed as a specification to the SA manufacturer.

 ECSS-E-ST-20_0020106

-In case of a sunlight-regulated bus, provisions shall be made for recovery from lock–up.
+<<deleted>>

 ECSS-E-ST-20_0020107

-The solar array design shall satisfy the power requirements established by the spacecraft manufacturer in the solar array specification, for each mission phase in worst-case conditions.
+<<deleted>>

 ECSS-E-ST-20_0020108

-Provision shall be made against potential failure propagation in case of short-circuit failure of a solar array section and its connection to the power system.
+Provision shall be made against potential failure propagation in case of short-circuit failure of a solar array section or short circuit of its connection to the power subsystem.

+In particular short-circuit of solar array interface (for example during ground operations) can lead to short-circuit of the main bus or the battery if no protections (e.g. blocking diodes in conditioning electronics) are implemented.

 ECSS-E-ST-20_0020109

-The solar array design shall be such that charging phenomena do not degrade the performance of the solar array below the requirements specified in 5.5.2a and 5.5.2c.
+The solar array design shall be such that charging phenomena do not degrade the performance of the solar array below the ones specified in 5.5.2a and 5.5.2c and meeting the requirements specified in clauses 7.1 and 7.2 of ECSS-E-ST-20-06.

-Good practices in accordance with the present state of the art, are to:
+Good practices in accordance with the present state of the art (maximum current of 0,6 A) are to:

-limit the differential voltage in between cells to 30 V in all conditions if the minimum accepted gap between adjacent non-directly connected cells is 0,5 mm;
+limit the differential voltage in between cells to 30 V (this relates to a factor of 2,3 margin with respect to Table 7-1 from ECSS-E-ST-20-06) in all conditions if the minimum accepted gap between adjacent non-directly connected cells is 0,5 mm;

 implement string blocking diodes;